Environment

 Medium

-Popularization and expansion of electric vehicles Increase in opportunities for proposals due to changes in the composition of components related to electric vehicles (motors, inverters, batteries, etc.), and increased business opportunities in software verification and development Medium
+Main opportunities Products and services Popularization and expansion of electric vehicles Increase in opportunities for proposals due to changes in the composition of components related to electric vehicles (motors, inverters, batteries, etc.), and increased business opportunities in software verification and development Medium

 -term